 - The applicant’s adjustable income must be less than maximum allowed income by USDA RD for their area.

-For a property to be eligible for a USDA Rural Development Loan, it must be located in an approved rural area, as defined by the USDA.
-The application of “Rural Area” can be quite loose and there are thousands of towns and suburbs of cities across America that are eligible for USDA financing.
+For a property to be eligible for a USDA Rural Development Loan, it has to be located in an approved area, as defined by the USDA.
+The phrase “Rural Area” can be loosely applied, meaning thousands of towns and suburbs of cities across America are eligible for USDA financing.
 USDA also requires the property be Owner Occupied (OO), and it may be possible to purchase condos, planned unit developments, manufactured homes, and single family residences.

 In general, areas approved for USDA loans are located outside the limits of cities and towns with a population of 10,000 people or more.
 Properties located in towns with a population of less than 10,000 may also be considered eligible.
 To be certain if a property is eligible for a USDA home loan, applicants can check the address of the subject property on the USDA Property Eligibility Website.